FREQUENTLY ASKED QUESTIONS

 How long does it take you to finish one drawing?

 This also varies depending on if it's personal work or if it's a commissioned piece for a client.
-It takes at least 6 hours to complete one of my babes.
+Roughly 12-60+ hours total.

 Do you have a YouTube channel, if not, do you plan on doing tutorials anytime soon?

-Unfortunately, I don't have the time at this moment to make videos or tutorials (or have the equipment to, eek!)
+Unfortunately, I don't have the time at this moment to make videos or tutorials.

 Do you currently sell any of your work?